apache/tvm/relax_spec.md

 Even though an abnormal program exit is a visible side effect and removing or reordering it changes the observable semantics, it would be too great a restriction to prohibit error checking inside `DataflowBlock`s.
 Relax does not have any notion of exception handling, so the only consequence of a failed safety check can be exiting the program.
 It is permissible for the compiler to reorder, duplicate, or eliminate `MatchCast`, or otherwise pure operations that have the potential of failing, provided that doing so does not change the value returned by the program or any other visible behavior.

-To indicate that an operator or `PackedFunc` that can abort with an error should *never* be reordered or removed by the compiler, it should *not* be marked as pure.
-However, this means that it cannot be used inside a `DataflowBlock`.

 Note that in some programming languages like Koka, non-termination is also considered a side effect, since it can in some sense be "observed" by a user and affects the visible behavior of a program (e.g., if there is an infinite loop before a print statement, the print will never happen).
 However, since non-termination cannot be automatically detected in general and is unlikely to arise in deep learning models, we do not attempt to systematically track non-termination in Relax.
 In general, the Relax compiler is allowed to reorder or remove otherwise pure function calls even if they may not terminate.
 For example, if a pure function `f` that returns an integer scalar does not terminate, it is permissible in principle to rewrite `f() - f()` to 0.

 Exiting with an error and infinitely looping are traditionally considered "[divergence](https://en.wikipedia.org/wiki/Divergence_(computer_science))" in the programming languages literature.
 As a general principle, Relax's compiler is permitted to turn a program that diverges into a program that does not diverge (provided that no other visible effects change) so long as it never transforms a program that does not diverge into one that diverges.

-## Type System Survey
+## Structural Information (`StructInfo`) System Survey

-The types in Relax correspond to the broad categories of the values given above:
+Analogously to a type system in most languages, Relax tracks structural information (referred to as `StructInfo` in the implementation) related to the categories of values in Relax:

-1. `DynTensorType` corresponds to tensor values, giving the scalar data type and the number of dimensions (rank), both of which are optional.
+1. `TensorStructInfo` corresponds to tensor values, giving the scalar data type, the number of dimensions (rank), and an expression that computes the tensor's shape (either a `ShapeExpr` or a `Var`), all of which are optional.
-2. `TupleType` corresponds to tuple values, giving the type of each member of the tuple.
+2. `TupleStructInfo` corresponds to tuple values, giving the `StructInfo` for each member of the tuple.
-3. `ShapeType` corresponds to shape values, optionally giving the number of dimensions in the shape.
+3. `ShapeStructInfo` corresponds to shape values, optionally giving the number of dimensions in the shape and an expression that computes the shape's dimensions (either a `ShapeExpr` or a `Var`).
-4. `FunctionType` corresponds to function values (closures), giving the types of the parameters, the return type, «and whether the function is pure.»
+4. `FunctionStructInfo` corresponds to function values (closures) and `PackedFunc`s (external functions), giving the types of the parameters, the return type, «and whether the function is pure.»
-5. `PackedFuncType` is the type given to arbitrary packed functions (external functions).
-6. `ObjectType` is the parent type of all Relax types and corresponds to all the values above as well as any values returned by `PackedFunc` calls that do not fit in the above categories.
+5. `ObjectStructInfo` is a parent to all Relax `StructInfo` and corresponds to all the values above as well as any values returned by `PackedFunc` calls that do not fit in the above categories.

-The type checking rules assign types to every variable in scope and every type of expression based on the values it returns, making use of subtyping to assign more general types when a more specific one cannot be determined. «Relax is strongly typed, meaning that if a type encountered is less specific than the one expected, an error will be issued and an explicit cast (via the `cast` operator) will be required.»
+`StructInfo` is assigned to every variable in scope and every type of expression based on the values it returns via a set of inference rules defined later in the specification, making use of subtyping to assign more general `StructInfo` when a more specific one cannot be determined. «Relax is strongly typed, meaning that if the `StructInfo` inferred is less specific than the one expected, an error will be issued and an explicit check via `MatchCast` will be required.»

-## Structural Information System Survey

-In Relax, tensor shapes are not handled in the type system, even though it would be greatly beneficial for the compiler to make use of shape information for static optimizations.
-Instead, shape information is tracked using Relax's structural information system, in which every expression has structural information associated with it (like tensor shapes) that is more expressive than its type.
-Structural information can convey richer properties about expressions, like tensor shapes, and can facilitate a greater degree of static reasoning.
+In Relax, tensor shapes are not statically handled in the type system, even though it would be greatly beneficial for the compiler to make use of shape information for static optimizations.
+Instead, shape information is tracked using Relax's structural information system, in which every expression has structural information associated with it (like tensor shapes) that is more expressive than its type. `StructInfo` can convey richer properties about expressions, like tensor shapes, and can facilitate a greater degree of static reasoning.
 However, when it is not feasible for the compiler to draw conclusions about structural information, this information can be checked dynamically via `MatchCast`.
 The structural information is essentially an extended type system, so `MatchCast` also serves to handle type casting.

 ---